 HN: Tell me a bit about your Blueprint night?

-TH: There’s obviously loads of band nights, which are great, and there’s lots of them.
+TH: There’s obviously loads of band nights, which are great.
 But we wanted to create something that celebrated the art scene in Leeds.
 It’s been a really nice place to hang out with people being creative in their own way.
 The projections came from two artists, the staging was designed by a textiles student.
 It was fucking cool!
 It’s like ten different people coming together on one experience, which is unique.

 HN: So what lies ahead in 2018?

 SL: We want to go away writing again.
 Feels like we haven’t been away for a while.
 Hopefully we’ll do that in the next few months.